-Alongside the demand for foster carers in the UK, there is also a high demand for people interested in caring for children and young people with complex needs and challenging behaviour.
+There is a high demand for people interested in caring for children and young people with complex needs and challenging behaviour.
 This type of fostering is known as therapeutic foster care.
-The main goal as a therapeutic carer is to help children’s social and emotional development.
-When their start in life has been challenging, they may have been damaged and left to suffer emotionally and developmentally.
-This makes it more difficult for them to flourish and they need extra assistance.
-As a therapeutic foster carer, you can provide a sense of sanctuary and stability to a young person with complex needs.
+The main goal as a therapeutic carer is to help children with their social and emotional development.
+When a child experiences a challenging start in life, they may require extra help to flourish.
+As a therapeutic foster carer, you can provide a sense of stability to a young person with complex needs.

-Here at Capstone, we’re pleased to have created and developed our Multi-disciplinary Assessment Treatment & Therapy service (MATTs).
-This is a service unique to the Capstone Foster Care group and is a specialist therapeutic fostering programme, providing enhanced support and resources for foster carers and children referred to the programme.
-Through this service, we can provide more children with a family home that can meet their needs, which will be supported by a clinical therapeutic team.
+Here at Capstone, we’re pleased to have created and developed our Multi-disciplinary Assessment Treatment & Therapy Service (MATTS).
+This is a service unique to the Capstone Foster Care group and is a specialist therapeutic fostering service, providing enhanced support and resources for foster carers and children.
+Through this service, we provide more children with a family home that meets their needs, whilst also ensuring they receive support from a clinical therapeutic team.

-As a therapeutic foster carer, you will work with the child and learn as much as possible about the child’s circumstances, responses, and emotional state.
-This will allow you to know the best approach to help the child’s psychological, emotional, and social development.
+As a therapeutic foster carer, you will work with the child and learn as much as possible about their circumstances, responses, and emotional state.
+In doing so, you’ll know the best approach to help the child’s psychological, emotional, and social development.

-When fostering with us, you will receive a wealth of support from a qualified team working with you.
-We’re here to help ensure a successful and positive outcome for the child or young person, and to make you the best foster carer you can be.
+When fostering with us, you receive a wealth of ongoing support from a qualified team.
+We’re here to ensure a positive outcome for the child or young person in care, through supporting you to be the best foster carer you can be.

-Interested in becoming a therapeutic foster parent, or have experience in or willingness to work with specialist mental health services?
-Therapeutic foster care may be the right path for you.
-Contact us here at Capstone Foster Care for more information on therapeutic foster care.
+Interested in becoming a therapeutic foster parent, or have experience or a willingness to work with specialist mental health services?
+Therapeutic foster care may be the right choice for you.
+Contact a member of our friendly team today to register your interest or find out more.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.